contagon/handbook/handbook/34-finances-and-audits.md

 ### 34.4.3 Missionary Funds

-Contributions to the ward missionary fund are used primarily to meet the contribution commitments of full-time missionaries from the ward, as identified in [24.6.2](24.md#2462-in-the-field) and [24.6.3](24.md#2463-returning-home-from-a-mission).
+Contributions to the ward missionary fund are used primarily to meet the contribution commitments of full-time missionaries from the ward, as identified in [24.3.4](24.md#2434-finances).
 Excess amounts may be used to meet such commitments of other missionaries in the stake or coordinating council.
 Ward missionary funds should not be sent directly to individual missionaries.
 Ward missionary funds should not be used for any missionary activities in the ward or stake.

 Contributions to the General Missionary Fund are used by the Church in its overall missionary efforts.

 Stake presidents and bishops should send missionary funds that exceed reasonable stake and ward needs to the General Missionary Fund at Church headquarters or the assigned area office.
 Bishops or individuals may contact the Global Service Department (1-855-537-4357) for further information about contributions to the General Missionary Fund.

-For additional information about missionary funds and financing missionary service, see [24.6](24.md#246-service-away-from-home).
+For additional information about missionary funds and financing missionary service, see [24.3.4](24.md#2434-finances).

 ### 34.4.4 Humanitarian Aid